vaadin/base-starter-connect/README.md

 The script starts the backend Java server, the Node.js frontend server, and finally it runs [`intern`](https://theintern.io/) a JavaScript testing system able to open the application in a browser and interact with it.
 The test uses [Leadfoot](https://theintern.io/leadfoot/index.html) for driving actions in the browser, and [Chai](https://www.chaijs.com/) for making the assertions.

+## Packaging the application for production

+You can generate the final artefact by runing either `./mvnw package`, `mvn package` or `npm run build`.

+In the target folder you will get a `.jar` file with everything set to run the application by typing `java -jar target/base-starter-connect-0.0.1-SNAPSHOT.jar`, then you can use the application from any supported browser navigating to the url `http://localhost:8080/`